He Jiankui: Career

-In 2011, He received the Chinese Government Award for Outstanding Self-financed Students Abroad while still in the United States.
+In 2011, He received the Chinese Government Award for Outstanding Self-Financed Students Abroad while still in the United States.
 Responding to an ad, He returned to China in 2012 under the city of Shenzhen's Peacock Plan and opened a lab at the Southern University of Science and Technology (SUSTech).
 As part of the program, he was given 1 million yuan (about US$ in 2012) in angel funding, which he used to start biotech and investment companies.
 He founded Direct Genomics in 2012 in Shenzhen, to develop single-molecule sequencing devices based on patents invented by Quake that had formerly been licensed by Helicos Biosciences.
 Direct Genomics received 40 million yuan (about US$ in 2012) in subsidies from Shenzhen, and raised hundreds of millions yuan more in private investment, but He sold his stake in 2019.
 He also founded Vienomics Biotech, which offers genome sequencing services for people with cancer.
 In 2017, He was included in the Chinese government's Thousand Talents Plan.
 He Jiankui's achievements were widely revered in Chinese media, including China Central Television and the People's Daily which covered his research and described him as "the founding father of third-generation genome editing" during a program celebrating the 19th National Congress of the Chinese Communist Party.

 In August 2018, He met with Chinese-American doctor John Zhang to discuss plans to launch a company focused on "genetic medical tourism."
 The business was to target elite customers, operating out of China or Thailand.
 The business plans were shelved following He's detainment in November 2018.

 He took an unpaid leave from SUSTech starting in February 2018, and began conducting the genome-editing clinical experiment.
 On 26 November 2018, he announced the birth of gene-edited human babies, Lulu and Nana.
 Three days later, on 29 November 2018, Chinese authorities suspended all of his research activities, saying that his work was "extremely abominable in nature" and a violation of Chinese law.
 In December 2018, following public outcry regarding his work, He appeared to have gone missing.
 SUSTech denied the widespread rumors that he had been detained.
 On 30 December 2019, the Shenzhen Nanshan District People's Court sentenced He Jiankui to three years in prison and a fine of three million yuan (about US$ in 2019).
 He Jiankui was released in April 2022 after serving the term.

-September 2023, He Jiankui became the Dean of Pharmacology Laboratory, Wuchang University of Technology.